fossabot/operator-3/README.md

 # Operator

-The Grey Matter Operator enables a bootstrapped mesh deployment using the `greymatter.io/v1.Mesh` CRD to manage mesh deployments in a Kubernetes cluster.
+The Grey Matter Operator enables a bootstrapped mesh deployment with automatic GitOps updates.

 ## Prerequisites